Daniel-GabrielN/CoreMigrationsWebApi/README.md

 ```
 A server will start on localhost:5000.
 You can test sample controller by navigating to http://localhost:5000/api/values ,will get `["value1","value2"]`.

-At this point you can open the folder with Visual Stusio Code.
+At this point you can open the folder with Visual Studio Code.
 If it suggests to install some extensions, just do it.
 Add a folder `Context`and a file inside it `Context.cs`. inside it add:
 ```
 using Microsoft.EntityFrameworkCore;